henrytwo/henrytwo/README.md

 ### Hi there 👋

-My name is Henry, and I'm a Software Engineer working on integrating ML Frameworks with the world's fastest AI accelerator.
+My name is Henry, and I'm a Software Engineer working on integrating ML Frameworks with the world's fastest AI system.

 - 🎓 I studied Computer Science @ University of Toronto